vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 title: Why Europe Doesn't Produce Big Tech Like the USA
 description: |
-  America :us: has produced companies like Amazon, Apple, Facebook, Google and Microsoft, while Europe :eu: doesn't quite seem to have comparable Big Tech companies? :trophy: Why is that? :thinking:
+  America :us: has produced companies like Amazon, Apple, Facebook, Google and Microsoft, while Europe doesn't quite seem to have comparable Big Tech companies? :trophy: Why is that? :thinking:
 date:  2020-04-01 11:49:04 +0000
 type: enterpreneurship # for icon